Local Tableaux (Section 3) #

 End nodes of any local tableau are basic.

-is not basic, then all end nodes Y
+If X is not basic, then all end nodes Y of a local tableau lt for X

-according to the DM-ordering of their multisets.
+are strictly lower than X according to the DM-ordering of their multisets.

 If a sequent is lower according the DM-ordering, then it is different.

-we have that Y ≠ X
+local tableau lt for X we have that Y ≠ X.

 If a sequent is lower according to the DM-ordering, then they are multiset-different.
 (The analogue with finset instead of multiset does not hold.)